Purpose of this Privacy and Security Notice

 - our use of data analytics,

-which we use to monitor and improve the Platform.
+which we use to monitor and improve our Platform.

 - our use of voluntary user feedback,